saiaku-gaming/valhalla-game.se/index.md

 #Some relevant information about this project:

-* Built by three persons in their spare time.
+* Built by three people in their spare time.
 * Built on [Unreal Engine 4](http://unreal.com)
 * The game is really early alpha, don't expect it to work.
 * Any feedback is always welcome!